 Good design can improve people’s lives.
 The Legacy Project Award recognizes those groundbreaking healthcare projects that in their time redefined how we understand what a hospital or clinic could be and introduced innovations or supported breakthrough delivery of care concepts.
 ACHA Certificants can nominate one of these revolutionary projects completed and in operation on or before the year 2001 for recognition as a Legacy Project.
 This award recognizes healthcare architecture that has and continues to demonstrate superior planning and excellence in design performance over an extended period of time, and remains of enduring significance.
 Past award winners are viewable on the ACHA video channel.
 What projects forever influenced the way you practice healthcare design and had a sustaining impact on the delivery of and practice of healthcare architecture?

-Registration for the 2018 Legacy Project Award is now open.
+Registration for the 2018 Legacy Project Award is now closed.

 April 1, 2017: Early Bird Registration Opens.
 Registration is via an online process only and can take place prior to submitting the project.
 This step requires filling out basic information about the project and payment of the $300 non-refundable early bird registration fee.

 Click here to login with your ACHA user name and password to pay the fee.
 After your payment is processed, you will receive an email with instructions for uploading your submittal.

 April 28, 2017: Early Bird Registration closes.
 After 3:00 p.m.
 CDT, registration fee rises to $500.

 June 1, 2017: Submittal deadline.
 All entries must be submitted online by 3:00 p.m.
 CDT.

 August 4, 2017: Finalists notified.
 The jury will likely shortlist a limited number of projects for further review and site tours.